Aquarium plants had a wide range of species & varieties present nowadays.

 #11: Vesicular Dubyana (Java Moss)

-A tropical plant well known in the aquarium world, used mainly as support for egg laying by fish or as shelter for juveniles.
-It fixes on the natural surroundings (rocks, wood, and other plants) or the artificial; it develops fast quickly covering very wide range in bright acid water.
+A tropical plant well known in the aquarium world, used mainly as support for egg-laying by fish or as a shelter for juveniles.
+It fixes on the natural surroundings (rocks, wood, and other plants) or the artificial; it develops fast quickly covering a very wide range in bright acid water.